akeyx/akeyx.github.io/_posts/2025-11-03-ont-hacking.md

 Basically what happens is that your stick is trying to download the firmware file.
 Because the OMCI_SW_VER* is not what OLT expects it will push a new file everytime initial connections is brought up.
 The stick will stream/download the firmware file and store it as /tmp/img.tar.
 We have to pull the firmware from the stick, try to extract it and get the version from it to update our OMCI_SW_VER values.

 #### Preparing for the firmware streaming
-At this point the stick is still very slow but you have to be patient and telnet to it.
+Currently the stick is still very slow but you have to be patient and telnet to it.
 Confirm that there is indeed `/tmp/img.tar` file with ever increasing file size.
 If there isn't some of the previously set OMCI* and GPON* flash values may have been set incorrectly.
 Double check them and if sure that all is good click on "Apply Changes" button on the `Admin->OMCI Information` screen.

 The firmware file is about 4MB big.
 It's best to wait until a new download has been started (the process loops forever if the there is a SW_VER mismatch) then do the following: